Giancarlo Stanton Player Props: Yankees vs. Astros

-The New York Yankees, including Giancarlo Stanton and his .543 slugging percentage over his past 10 games, take on starting pitcher Justin Verlander and the Houston Astros at Yankee Stadium, Saturday at 1:05 PM ET.
+On Sunday, Giancarlo Stanton (.611 slugging percentage in past 10 games, including four home runs) and the New York Yankees play the Houston Astros, whose starting pitcher will be Jose Urquidy.
+First pitch is at 1:35 PM ET.

-He hit a home run while going 1-for-3 in his previous game against the Astros.
+He had two hits (going 2-for-3 with a double) in his last appearance against the Astros.

 Giancarlo Stanton Game Info & Props vs. the Astros